matrix-org/matrix-spec-proposals/proposals/3848-errcode-specific-failure.md

 New `errcode` would be introduced into the error body of a response (https://spec.matrix.org/v1.3/client-server-api/#standard-error-response).

-`M_ALREADY_JOINED` would be fired when a membership action fails when the user is already joined to the room.
+`M_ALREADY_JOINED` would be fired when a membership action fails when the authenticated user is already joined to the room.
 This would cover endpoints:
   - [POST /_matrix/client/v3/rooms/{roomId}/invite](https://spec.matrix.org/v1.3/client-server-api/#post_matrixclientv3roomsroomidinvite)